-- renewing The DHCP client is requesting an extension to the lease. - rebinding
+- renewing The DHCP client is requesting an extension - The DHCP client is requesting an extension to the lease. - rebinding

 The DHCP server is assigning the IP address to the client after a successful renewal.

 - declined The DHCP server denied the request for the IP address. - released